Tableflow Quick Start Using Your Storage and AWS Glue in Confluent Cloud¶

 Before you materialize your Kafka topic as an Iceberg table, you must configure the storage bucket where the materialized Iceberg tables are stored.

-In your Confluent Cloud environment, navigate to the Provider Integrations tab to create a provider integration for your S3 bucket.
+In your Confluent Cloud environment, navigate to the Provider Integrations tab to create a provider integration and grant Confluent Cloud access to your S3 bucket.

 Step 3: Enable Tableflow on your topic¶